The Foundation for Integrated Transport (FIT) is looking for two new trustees to sit on its board.

 - Ensuring that the trust’s governance and policies are sound and consistent with the trust’s vision and strategy

 - invest about one third of the trust’s resources in social enterprises consistent with the trust’s vision;

 - establish and fund a continuing programme of fellowships absorbing about 15% of the trust’s resources;

 - allocate about 5% of its resources to small grants (typically up to £2,000) to local campaigns to complement cost effectively the work of volunteers; and

 - devote the rest of the trust’s resources to other grants, key priorities being climate change and a basic human right to live a decent life without the use of cars.

 FIT is registered as charity number 1156363.

-If you are interested in applying, please send a short covering letter and CV to email@example.com for an informal discussion with trustees.
-Formal interviews will follow in October 2020.
+If you are interested in applying, please send a short covering letter and CV to email@example.com before 31 October 2020.